rohan-paul/rohan-paul.github.io/_posts/2017-08-22-Passing_Props_between_React_Components.md
2017-08-21-React-Component-Passing-Props-To-Children.md

 And in the ``Hobbie`` component, we’re looping through the hobbies array stored in ``this.props.hobbyList``

-**Example-3 of Parent to Child passing of props**
+**Example-3 : Passing props from Parent to Child**

 Lets look at another example where I instantiate the data that will need to be passed to the child components, within a function in the parent, (where lets say, I am building a tic-tac-toe gameboard), and I have access to five data variables in my parent component that I need my child component to have access to.
-So, I need to pass those five variables (key, location, value, updateBoard, turn) from App.jsx to a child component Tile.jsx:
+So, I need to pass those five variables (key, location, value, updateBoard, turn) from ``App.jsx`` to a child component ``Tile.jsx``:
-So, I instantiate these five variables within the parent and App.jsx will include codes like below:
+So, I instantiate these five variables within the parent and ``App.jsx`` will include codes like below:

 ```